vblanco20-1/vulkan-guide/docs/chapter-2/toggling_shaders.md

 }
 ```

-If we now run the application, we should be able to toggle beetween the 2 shaders that we have and see it display accordingly.
+If we now run the application, we should be able to toggle between the 2 shaders that we have and see it display accordingly.